gndrmnn/nodepool/doc/source/configuration.rst

 For providers, the `name`, `username`, `password`, `auth-url`, `project-id`, and `max-servers` keys are required.
 For images, the `name`, `base-image`, and `min-ram` keys are required.
-The `username` and `private-key` values default to the values indicated.
+The `username` , `private-key` and `cleanup-timeout` values default to the values indicated.
 Nodepool expects that user to exist after running the script indicated by `setup`.

 targets
 -------